syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/introduction.md

 > With the 2024 Volume 4 release, we will discontinue support for .NET Framework 4.0 in WinForms, WPF, ASP.NET MVC, and Document Processing Libraries.
 Please plan to upgrade to .NET Framework 4.6.2 or higher.<br>
 With the 2025 Volume 1 release, we will discontinue support for .NET 6.0 and 7.0 in WinForms, WPF, WinUI, and Document Processing Libraries.
 Please plan to upgrade to .Net 8.0 or higher.

-# Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC UI (Essential JS 2)
+# Syncfusion® ASP.NET MVC UI (Essential® JS 2)

-The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC UI (Essential JS 2) is a modern enterprise UI toolkit that has been built from the ground up to be lightweight, responsive, modular and touch friendly.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET MVC UI (Essential<sup style="font-size:70%">&reg;</sup> JS 2) is a modern enterprise UI toolkit that has been built from the ground up to be lightweight, responsive, modular and touch friendly.
 It also available in other frameworks such as JavaScript and Angular, React.

 ## How to best read this user guide